 Provide Awesome Non-Alcoholic Beverages

 Despite the wedding cliches, alcohol isn't the only "exciting" drink option.
 Consider the following ideas:

 - gourmet coffee bar

 Most bartenders and wedding coordinators will comply with your beverage requests happily.
 Chances are, they've worked a dry wedding before, so you should ask them if they have any unique suggestions.

 The takeaway here is to offer variety.
 The more you can excite people to try your different drinks, the less they'll be focusing on the lack of alcohol.

 Let's be honest.
 For many wedding guests, alcohol is the primary entertainment.
 After all, getting drunk serves an easy cop-out for reducing stress and mingling with others during all that downtime spent hanging around.

 Instead of relying on alcohol as the entertainment, you should schedule other activities or games that get people up and moving.
 Get creative with this!
-From cornhole to arcade games to photo booths to hula-hoop contests, there's nothing better than having guests unleash their inner children- while still wearing formal clothes!
+From cornhole to arcade games to photo booths to dance contests, there's nothing better than having a guest unleash their inner child while still wearing formal clothes.

 Accept That a Dry Wedding Won't Please Everyone

 Even if you plan the ultimate dry wedding bash, there's still a chance some people will feel disappointed or angry.
 Some guests may refuse to come to the reception altogether, and others may leave right after they realize there isn't any booze.